 Lavender is beautiful too look at, fragrant to smell, and delicious in cooking as well.
 It tends to thrive even in poor soils, as long as it gets good drainage.
 It’s disease-resistant, deer-resistant, and highly tolerant to heat and humidity, making it a great plant for us here in Florida.
 Lavender blooms gorgeous purple flowers, and its oils are prized for being soothing for insect bites and having a calming scent.

 Be sure to plant your lavender at least 2-3 feet apart, keep weeds to a minimum, and make sure the roots don’t stay wet.
 The best time to harvest the stems is when roughly half the flower buds have opened.

 Marigolds are a fast-growing flower that’s easy to plant from seed.
 They love to be planted in sunny areas with good soil drainage.
 You can find varieties that are small or tall, so they’ll fit anywhere in your garden.
 You can even plant marigolds with your tomatoes to keep away pests like blackflies and greenflies!
 Plus, they grow very quickly, so you won’t have to wait long to enjoy their beautiful, colorful flowers.

 7. California Poppies

-The California Poppy is a perfect flower for the forgetful gardener.
+The California Poppy is a perfect flower for a beginner gardener.
 That’s because they’re happiest in poor soil and hot, dry conditions, so they’ll be fine if you forget to water them.
-As long as they get full sun and good drainage, they’re a hardy plant that thrive in rock gardens and any forgotten corner of your garden.
+As long as they get full sun and good drainage, they’re a hardy plant that thrives in rock gardens and any forgotten corner of your garden.
 Just scatter some seeds, and they’ll just about take care of themselves!